 If so, you are certainly not alone.
-To the casual observer, fly fishing looks much more difficult than it really is.
-In fact, fly fishing is immensely enjoyable, and far easier to learn than one might think.
+To the casual observer, fly fishing looks much more complicated than it is.
+Fly fishing is gratifying and far easier to learn than one might think.

 The bottom line?
-Anyone can learn to fly fish, with the help of a little guidance.
-This exact notion is the reason that I decided to write the following guide.
+Anyone can learn to fly fish with the help of a bit of guidance.
+This exact notion is why I decided to write the following guide.

-If you are ready to dive headlong into the tranquil, yet extremely exciting world of fly fishing, then read on to learn everything that you need to know, prior to wetting your first fly.
+If you are ready to dive headlong into the tranquil yet exciting world of fly fishing, then read on to learn everything that you need to know before wetting your first fly.

-Fly fishing is a method of angling that is used to draw strikes from fish that instinctively feed on varying types of insects, as well as other prey of minute proportions.
+Fly fishing is a method of angling used to draw strikes from fish that instinctively feed on varying types of insects and other prey of minute proportions.
 Fly fishing provides anglers with the most practical approach toward replicating prey of this nature, as traditional fishing gear is generally ill-suited to presenting ultra-lightweight lures.

 The history of fly fishing dates back centuries, having evolved from primitive angling tactics of several individual cultures.
-The practice of fly fishing is generally thought to have first originated in England around the 4th century.
+However, the practice of fly fishing is generally thought to have first originated in England around the 4th century.

-Additional reports suggest that similar practices were employed in Rome, around the same time period.
-An early Japanese fly fishing technique, known as Tenkara, was also well documented, and said to have come into existence 400-500 years ago.
-Fly fishing, as we know it today, stems from an overlap of multiple regional fly fishing tactics, which eventually gave way to modern practices.
+Additional reports suggest that similar practices were employed in Rome around the same period.
+An early Japanese fly fishing technique, known as Tenkara, was also well documented and said to have existed 400-500 years ago.
+As we know it today, fly fishing stems from an overlap of multiple regional fly fishing tactics, which eventually gave way to modern practices.

 Fly Fishing Today

-Today, fly fishing is characterized as the use of specialty tackle to cast miniaturized lures, in a bid to catch fish that feed heavily just below the water’s surface.
-In this method of angling, a weighted line is used, in order to facilitate casting, as traditional flies are too lightweight in nature to be cast with standard fishing equipment.
+Today, fly fishing is characterized as the use of specialty tackle to cast miniaturized lures in a bid to catch fish that feed heavily just below the water’s surface.
+In this angling method, a weighted line is used to facilitate casting, as traditional flies are too lightweight to be cast with standard fishing equipment.

-While it is not impossible to catch fish, such as trout with the use of standard tackle, one is quite limited in their ability to present small, insect-like lures.
-On the other hand, the use of fly fishing gear allows an angler to accurately replicate the exact scenario which is needed to draw strikes when the use of standard equipment proves to be ineffective.
+While it is not impossible to catch fish, such as trout, with the use of standard tackle, one is quite limited in their ability to present small, insect-like lures.
+On the other hand, the use of fly fishing gear allows an angler to accurately replicate the exact scenario needed to draw strikes when the use of standard equipment proves to be ineffective.

 Does Fly Fishing Catch More Fish?

-In many ways, fly fishing does provide an angler with the means to catch more fish, than when fishing with conventional equipment.
-As most anglers are well aware, fish do not always feed on the same types of prey from day-to-day.
+In many ways, fly fishing does provide an angler with the means to catch more fish than when fishing with conventional equipment.
+However, as most anglers are well aware, fish do not always feed on the same types of prey from day today.

-While fish might largely ignore the topwater insect bite, and key in on schooling baitfish on one given day, they are just as likely to ignore other food sources in a bid to feed on insects the next.
-When the latter of these two situations presents itself, there is nothing as effective as fly fishing.
-However, on days like these, those who do not fly fish often find themselves in a much more difficult spot.
+While fish might largely ignore the topwater insect bite and key in on schooling baitfish on one given day, they are just as likely to miss other food sources in a bid to feed on insects the next.
+When these two situations present themselves, there is nothing as effective as fly fishing.
+However, those who do not fly fish often find themselves in a much more difficult spot on days like these.

-In essence, fly fishing allows an angler to more aggressively target fish that are holding tight to a particular feeding pattern, or species of fish that favor an insect rich diet, such as trout.
-Either of these situations tend to prove troublesome for anglers who fish solely with traditional tackle.
+In essence, fly fishing allows an angler to more aggressively target fish holding tight to a particular feeding pattern or species of fish that favor an insect-rich diet, such as trout.
+Unfortunately, either of these situations tends to prove troublesome for anglers who fish solely with traditional tackle.

-In the majority of cases, fly fishing is no more difficult to learn than any other type of fishing.
-There is certainly a learning curve involved when first getting started, but one can typically get the hang of their equipment and begin catching fish after only a few days on the water.
+In most cases, fly fishing is no more challenging to learn than any other type of fishing.
+There is undoubtedly a learning curve involved when first getting started, but one can typically get the hang of their equipment and begin catching fish after only a few days on the water.
 As with anything in life, practice makes perfect.

-The main difference between fly fishing and regular fishing relates to the exact selection of tackle which is used.
-Fly fishing is typically conducted with a lengthy, specialty fly rod, and a purpose specific fly reel.
-This reel is fitted with a weighted fly line, which allows an angler to cast insect-sized flies that are largely absent of enough weight to cast with conventional equipment.
+The main difference between fly fishing and regular fishing relates to the exact selection of tackle used.
+Fly fishing is typically conducted with a lengthy, specialty fly rod and a purpose-specific fly reel.
+This reel is fitted with a weighted fly line, which allows an angler to cast insect-sized flies that are mainly absent enough weight to cast with conventional equipment.

 Fly fishing also primarily takes place on moving bodies of water, such as cool running creeks and streams, while regular fishing is generally associated with lakes and ponds.
-However, each of these two methods of fishing can be used interchangeably and universally across virtually any body of water.
+However, you can use each of these two fishing methods interchangeably and universally across virtually any body of water.

 But because of the fishing locations, some anglers have combined biking and fly fishing (#bikefishing) to access more fishing spots.
 And with so many available apps for cyclists, you can easily record your fishing location for future fly fishing.

-Pro Tip: Fly fishing in moving water allows an angler’s fly to cover more ground, thereby being presented to additional fish with each cast.
-This can bolster success rates, and ultimately make for a better day of fishing.
+Pro Tip: Fly fishing in moving water allows an angler’s fly to cover more ground, thereby presenting additional fish with each cast.
+This can bolster success rates and ultimately make for a better day of fishing.

 Along with its reel, a fly rod is the backbone of any fly fishing rig.
-Fly fishing rods differ from standard rods used when fishing in a conventional manner.
+Fly fishing rods differ from standard rods used when fishing conventionally.
 These rods vary in length.
-However, 9-foot is the standard, and most commonly used fly rod length.
+However, 9-foot is the standard and most commonly used fly rod length.
 Rods of this nature also come in various weights.
-The weight selection of a fly rod must match that of an anglers reel, as well as their line.
+The weight selection of a fly rod must match that of an angler’s reel, as well as their line.

-Much like fly rods, fly reels come in many different sizes and configurations.
+Like fly rods, fly reels come in many different sizes and configurations.
 Choosing the correct fly reel is of immense importance, as it directly transfers an angler’s input of manual force into a robust degree of fish fighting power.
-A fly reel must also be matched to the weight of the particular rod that is to be used, as well as the weight of the line that one will be fishing with.
+A fly reel must also be matched to the weight of the particular rod that is to be used and the weight of the line that one will be fishing with.

-Fly lines are typically 90-foot in length, and come in a significant range of weights.
-These weights are generally graded numerically, with 1 being the smallest diameter, and 12 being the largest.
-Each line features three individual sections; the head, taper, and running line.
+Fly lines are typically 90-foot in length and come in a significant range of weights.
+These weights are generally graded numerically, with 1 being the minor diameter and 12 being the largest.
+Each line features three sections; the head, taper, and running line.

 The head is the heaviest part of a fly line, to which an angler’s flies are tied.
-The taper is the segment which connects the head and running line.
-The running line is simply that which is spooled out when casting, or when fighting a fish.
+The taper is the segment that connects the head and running line.
+The running line is simply that which is spooled out when casting or when fighting a fish.

-Additionally, a backing of monofilament or fluorocarbon line is used on virtually all fly fishing reels.
-This backing provides extended line length, should an extensive fight unfold, while also protecting your fly line while on the reel.
+Additionally, a monofilament or fluorocarbon line backing is used on virtually all fly fishing reels.
+This backing provides extended line length, should an extensive fight unfold while protecting your fly line while on the reel.

 A fluorocarbon or monofilament leader is used to attach the end of an angler’s fly line to their tippet.
 This tippet then ties off to a fly at its opposite end.
-Leaders can be purchased in a wealth of sizes and lengths, providing a viable option for virtually any circumstance imaginable.
+Leaders can be purchased in many sizes and lengths, providing a viable option for virtually any circumstance imaginable.

-Tippet can be purchased by the spool, and is available in an array of strengths.
+The spool can purchase a Tippet and is available in an array of strengths.
 These strength ratings range from 0X-8X, with 0X being the strongest available.
 Like leaders, tippet is offered in both monofilament and fluorocarbon forms.

-Today, flies can be purchased in a wide array of sizes, shapes, and configurations.
-The most common types of flies are dry flies, nymphs, and streamers.
-Dry flies look like actual insects, and are designed to float atop the water.
-Nymphes are miniature in size, look like a minuscule invertebrate, and flow through the water column.
-Streamers give of the appearance of native baitfish, such as minnows.
+Today, you can purchase flies in various sizes, shapes, and configurations.
+The most common flies are dry flies, nymphs, and streamers.
+Dry flies look like actual insects and are designed to float atop the water.
+Nymphes is miniature, look like tiny invertebrate, and flow through the water column.
+Streamers give off the appearance of native baitfish, such as minnows.

-While one will not always find themselves wading a body of water, the layout of many creeks and streams make such actions necessary.
-Waders are available in virtually every size, and are offered in both insulated and non-insulated forms.
-This provides an angler with multiple options to select from, in a bid to find a set of waders that perfectly suits their needs.
+While one will not always find themselves wading a body of water, the layout of many creeks and streams makes such actions necessary.
+As a result, Waders are available in virtually every size and offered in insulated and non-insulated forms.
+This provides an angler with multiple options to select from in a bid to find a set of waders that perfectly suits their needs.

 Pro Tip: When purchasing your first fly rod and reel, it can be helpful to locate a quality rod/reel combo.
 Doing so eliminates any misgivings toward matching rod/reel/line weights, thereby saving you time and hassle.